 A Brief History of Gaming Chairs

 Most of us are all familiar with office desk chairs.
 They range from the inexpensive models you can find at your favorite superstore to high-end leather chairs you might find a judge sitting on in a courtroom.
 Or they could be focused more on ergonomics, like the latest kneeling chair design out of Sweden.

 Most office chairs are designed to use the least expensive materials available while being functional and comfortable.
 This is primarily due to the fact that office chairs are marketed towards widespread use in office environments.
 Corporations that buy hundreds or even thousands of chairs do not need each one to have cup holders, lumbar support pillows, and tilt options that include lying flat on your back.

 Enter the Gaming Chair

 Early manufacturers created templates based on designs from seats created for sports cars.
 Most gaming chairs are designed for use behind a desk.
-Others, such as rocker chairs, are designed to sit on the floor or in front of a TV.
-These specialty chairs often include surround sound speakers and connections for power and gaming consoles.
+Others, such as rocker chairs, are designed to sit on the floor or in front of a gaming TV.
+These specialty chairs often include surrounding sound gaming speakers and connections for power and gaming consoles.

 Comfort is Important

 If you work in an office, you are spending around 40 hours a week sitting in a chair.
 If you leave the office every day and do not think about your aching back, you may be just fine to use an office chair for gaming.
 If your company did not spring for well-padded, comfortable chairs and you have no concerns about your physical state, an office chair may be just fine for you.